Chennault International Airport

 Chennault International Airport (IATA: CWF, ICAO: KCWF, FAA LID: CWF) is a public aerospace/industrial complex in Lake Charles, in Calcasieu Parish, Louisiana, United States.
 It is governed by the Chennault International Airport Authority.
-The main runway is, at 10,701 feet (3,262 meters), among the longest along the Gulf Coast.
+The facility covers 1,310 acres (530 ha) of land.
+The main runway is, at 10,702 feet (3,262 meters), among the longest along the Gulf Coast.

-The facility is named for Claire Chennault, who commanded the Flying Tigers fighter group during World War II.
-It was named Louisiana's Airport of the Year in 2021.
+The facility was originally the Lake Charles Army Airfield, being renamed Chennault Air Force Base for military aviator Claire Chennault, who commanded the Flying Tigers fighter group during World War II.

+The airport was named Louisiana's Airport of the Year in 2021.